ellik159/container-registry-security-scanner/README.md

 ## Notes

 The signature verification part is pretty basic right now - it just checks if a signature exists, doesn't validate the full chain.
-That's on the TODO list.
+That's on the TODO list (see above).

 Performance is okay for most images.
 The sequential scanning works fine but could be faster with parallel layer analysis.
 Maybe later.